Easy2Boot Multi-Boot USB-Stick

-Screenshots: Shortcuts MPI 1 MPI 2 CSM Menu1 CSM Menu2
+Screenshots: MPI 1 MPI 2 MPI 3 CSM Menu1 CSM Menu2

 As you can see on the last Screenshot, you can switch back from CSM to the normal Menu, but if you start a Partition Image, you must do the switch when you want to start another Image.
-It's also really easy to reset the E2B-Stick under Windows thru SWITCH_E2B.
+It's also really easy to reset the E2B-Stick under Windows thru SWITCH_E2B (_ISO folder).

-I copied and customized the menu.lst in folder \csm a bit, the original menu has another background and the menu box is on the left.
-Look what I changed and customize it to your own needs!
-Place your custom menu.lst in \custom and your own background in \custom\e2b, but use the same filename (CSM) and image format (bmp, could be compressed with gz) as Steve used for the original background!
-I used E2B_Editor (folder _ISO) to figure out the menu positions and I translated the menu.lst from MPI Tool Pack to German.
+You can rename the file Sample_MyCSM.cfg in folder CUSTOM to MyCSM.cfg (Sample) and edit it with E2B_Editor (folder _ISO) to figure out the menu positions and colors.
+Place your own background within the CUSTOM - e2b folder but use the same filename (CSM) and image format (bmp, could be compressed with gz) as Steve used for the original background!
+I translated the menu.lst from MPI Tool Pack to German.